SamKabbage/SamKabbage/README.md

-My name is Sam Katic, and this is my repository for Artificial Intelligence at Swinburne.
+My name is Sam Katic, and this is my Swinburne Account.